fooplugins/fooconvert/readme.txt

 The source code for this plugin is available publicly on GitHub [here](https://github.com/fooplugins/fooconvert).

 == Changelog ==

+= 0.0.10 =
+* Fixed wrong redirect after plugin activation.
+* Added 2 demo bars that are created on activation.

 = 0.0.9 =
 * First public release!